Huddy2022/slice_of_spice/README.md

 | Awating approval | Awaiting aproval shows in reservation page | yes when a user selects cancel booking, awaiting aproval is shown on reservation page | works well on tablet and mobile |
 | Delete expired bookings | Deletes any out of date booking | yes deletes any out of date booking | n/a |

+- I created two tests in the booking app
+- test_models.py to test all four of the models were working correctly
+- test_views.py to test all the functions in my views.py were working correctly
+- I changed the database back to sqlite and ran the tests and i can confirm all tests ran ok

 ## Validator Testing ##